knaik/knaik.github.io/_posts/2015-09-02-linear-alg.markdown

 $$ \begin{matrix} a & b & c \\\ d & e & f \\\ g & h & i \end{matrix} $$

 What is a Matrix?
--Rectangular array of objects
+- Rectangular array of objects
--- can be real numbers, sometimes complex
+	- can be real numbers, sometimes complex

 A=
 $$ \begin{matrix} a & b & c & 1 \\\ d & e & f & 2 \\\ g & h & i & 3 \end{matrix} $$